Pistol: History and etymology

 The pistol originates in the 16th century, when early handguns were produced in Europe.
 The English word was introduced in c.
 1570 from the Middle French pistolet (c.
 1550).
 The etymology of the French word pistolet is disputed.
 It may be from a Czech word for early hand cannons, píšťala ("whistle" or "pipe"), used in the Hussite Wars during the 1420s.
 The Czech word was adopted in German as pitschale, pitschole, petsole, and variants.
 Alternatively the word originated from Italian pistolese, after Pistoia, a city renowned for Renaissance-era gunsmithing, where hand-held guns (designed to be fired from horseback) were first produced in the 1540s.
 However, the use of the word as a designation of a gun is not documented before 1605 in Italy, long after it was used in French and German.

+The character Pistol appears in three plays by William Shakespeare, the earliest having been written between 1596 and 1599.
+He is a swaggering soldier, with an explosive temperament and a tendency to misfire.